Seasonal packaging: Is it beneficial for businesses?

 The holidays are a perfect opportunity for brands to get creative and really have fun with their packaging designs.

-Adding personalisation on to packaging can make a product fresh and ‘in demand’.
-Nutella previously created the perfect stocking filler gift by offering customers the chance to get names printed on the jar.
+Adding personalisation to packaging can make a product fresh and ‘in demand’.
+Nutella previously created the perfect stocking filler gift by offering customers the chance to have names printed on the jar.

-Producing packaging that customers can keep or use again is also a great way to stand out to a shopper.
+Producing packaging that customers can keep or use again is also a great way to stand out.
 The Body Shop previously released products packaged in lavish tins and boxes that customers could reuse for gifts, storage or decorative purposes.

 It is important that businesses don’t confuse customers by creating packaging that no longer represents their company or product.
-In 2011 for Christmas, Coca Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign, as an attempt to protect the endangered polar bears.
-However, they received backlash from customers who mistook the new design for their Diet Coke products and had accidentally drank the full-fat version.
-The brand was forced to launch red alternatives of this limited-edition packaging to please unhappy customers.
+In 2011 for Christmas, Coca-Cola released 1.4 billion special edition white cans to promote an Arctic Home campaign, as an attempt to protect the endangered polar bears.
+However, they received a backlash from customers who mistook the new design for their Diet Coke products and had accidentally drunk the full-fat version.
+The brand was forced to launch red alternatives of this limited-edition packaging to placate unhappy customers.